Colorado State Rams football: Bowl games

-Colorado State has played in 17 bowl games.
-They have a bowl record of 6–11.
+Colorado State has played in 18 bowl games.
+They have a bowl record of 6–12.

 Under Sonny Lubick, the Rams played in their two of their biggest bowl games to date.
 The first was the 1997 Holiday Bowl 35–24 victory over the Missouri Tigers while the second was the 2000 Liberty Bowl 22–17 victory over the Louisville Cardinals.
 During both of these winning seasons, the Rams were ranked in the top 25 football teams by both the coaches and AP polls.

 In the first season under new head coach Steve Fairchild, the CSU Rams were able to beat Fresno State 40–25 in the 2008 New Mexico Bowl.
 During this game, running back Gartrell Johnson rushed for 285 yards and received five passes for 90 yards for a total of 375 yards, setting an FBS record for most combined rushing and receiving yards in a bowl game.

 Under Jim McElwain's second year of coaching the Rams, CSU went to the New Mexico Bowl.
 On December 21, 2013, the CSU Rams faced the Washington State Cougars.
 In one of the most memorable comebacks of the decade, the Rams were able to score 18 points in the last 4 minutes of regulation game play to defeat the Cougars 48–45.

 The Rams appeared in three bowls during the Mike Bobo era — the Arizona Bowl, the Famous Idaho Potato Bowl, and the New Mexico Bowl — but lost all three games.

+Colorado State faced Miami University in the 2024 Arizona Bowl, their first since 2017, where they lost 17-43.
+This marked their fifth straight loss in a bowl game, and extended their bowl game victory drought to 11 years.